-The valleys and the Inland Empire will see a high of 70 on Thursday and 76 on Friday.
+The valleys and the Inland Empire can expect similar conditions, reaching a high of 58 and rainfall totals just over an inch.

 Download the ABC7 app for weather alerts: Click here for iOS devices | click here for Android devices.
 If you have the app, turn on push notifications and personalize the app.
 Click on My News from the bottom menu, then star the topics you'd like to follow and tap Done.